nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 ---

 This guide explains the end-to-end flow of sending a [Request]({% link _docs_integrate/data-model-overview.md %}#request) via a [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) and responding to it.
-Usually, this flow happens between a [Connector]({% link _docs_explore/52-connector.md %}) and the [App]({% link _docs_explore/50-app.md %}), but for simplicity and more transparency, two Connectors are used in this guide.
+Usually, this flow happens between a [Connector]({% link _docs_explore/52-connector.md %}) and the [App]({% link _docs_explore/50-app.md %}), but for simplicity and more transparency, two Connectors are used here.
 To try out the examples in this guide on your own, you therefore need two Connectors.

 You can use the [Connector Setup]({% link _docs_operate/setup-with-docker-compose.md %}) guide if you need help installing the Connectors.
 Since understanding the process of sending a Request via a RelationshipTemplate requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) in general, you should also take a look at our [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}).
 {: .notice--info}

-On the first Connector, which is referred to as the Sender, you will construct the Request and [create the RelationshipTemplate](#create-the-relationshiptemplate) that contains the Request.
+On the first Connector, which is referred to as the Sender, you construct the Request and [create the RelationshipTemplate](#create-the-relationshiptemplate) that contains the Request.
-The second Connector, which is referred to as the Recipient, will [receive the Request by loading the RelationshipTemplate](#receive-the-request-by-loading-the-relationshiptemplate).
+The second Connector, which is referred to as the Recipient, [receives the Request by loading the RelationshipTemplate](#receive-the-request-by-loading-the-relationshiptemplate).
 The Recipient then [responds to the Request](#respond-to-the-request).
 Note that the Sender and the Recipient may or may not have already established a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) at the beginning.

 A RelationshipTemplate is generally used to establish a Relationship between two Identities.
 A Request can be sent in this process of establishing a Relationship.